jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

 To receive the request and to send out the response takes a handful of steps.
 First, the request has to be processed.
 We have to determine from which platform it came, what kind of request it is (LAUNCH, INTENT, END, etc.), and if any inputs were parsed.
 After that, we load the user's data from the DB and determine the route to the correct handler function.
 With every piece initialized and processed, the handler function can be executed.
 There are three pieces each handler function can modify: session data (`$session`), user's DB entry (`$user`), and the response (`$output`).
 After the handler functions are run, the framework saves the updated user data to the DB, and creates the response using both `$session` and `$output`.

 Contrary to popular belief, stuff like `ask()`, `showImageCard()`, and all the other calls that modify the response don't do so directly.
-All of that only modifies the `$output` object, which is then used to by the platform integrations to build the actual response.
+All of that only modifies the `$output` object, which is then used by the platform integrations to build the actual response.

 The whole process explained above is handled by a bunch of middlewares that are executed in a particular order.
-Each middleware provides the possibility for plugins to hook up their own functions which will also be executed.
+Each middleware provides the possibility for plugins to hook up their functions which will also be executed.

 ![Jovo Middleware Execution](img/jovo-middleware-execution.png)